-With many families sitting down to holiday dinners this weekend, I can already hear the food battles.
+With many families sitting down to dinners throughout the holidays, I can already hear the food battles.

 “You have to eat some of your turkey before you get dessert”

 The holidays can be particularly hard because there’s so much going on.
 There’s more snacking.
 More distractions.
 And many kids simply don’t want to eat the meal adults spent so much time preparing (and that really hard for parents).